 Nigeria was the third in that ominous group until August 2019 when it crossed a threshold and became the last country in the World Health Organization's African Region to stop the spread of wild poliovirus.
 The country recorded no new cases for three years.

-Now, an independent body, known as the Africa Regional Certification Commission (ARCC), looks set to declare the whole African region free of wild poliovirus.
-And if it does, it will leave just one out of six WHO regions to attain the status.
+Now, an independent body, known as the Africa Regional Certification Commission (ARCC), has declared the whole African region free of wild poliovirus.

 The risk of reintroducing a disease

-The last region left with wild poliovirus is the Eastern Mediterranean Region.
-That region includes Afghanistan and Pakistan.
+The last region left with wild poliovirus is the Eastern Mediterranean Region, which includes Afghanistan and Pakistan.
 And therein lies an ongoing global risk, because diseases can be reintroduced to countries even after they have been declared free of them.
-That can happen through simple things like global travel.
+That can happen through everyday phenomena like global travel.
 With polio, it has happened before.

 Read more: What's the science on DNA and RNA vaccines?

 "There is a risk as long as polio is occurring anywhere in the world.
 It could travel in humans to other sites and be transmitted at those sites," says David Heymann, a professor of Infectious Disease Epidemiology at the London School of Hygiene and Tropical Medicine and a leading expert on polio eradication.

 Between 2003 and 2005, a form of wild poliovirus that was genetically linked to endemic poliovirus in northern Nigeria was reintroduced into polio-free countries in Africa, the Middle East, and Asia.

 Heymann has written that many of the affected countries had neglected their routine polio vaccination programs after they attained polio-free status, and campaigns to vaccinate children door-to-door were "stopped because of a lack of national and international resources."

 As a result, there was no protective barrier to transmission, and polio reemerged in 18 polio-free countries.